sahlberg/pop-fe2/README.md

 pop-fe2 is a python utility to create PS2Classic PKGs on Linux

-WIP

-For now it will only create PS2Classics for games where we have all the assets defined in gamedb.py.
+This is a work in progress.
+Not all games have assets defined in the database.
-Please add icon0/pic0/pic1/snd0 links to any entries that are uncommented in gamedb.py.
+Please add icon0/pic0/pic1/snd0/manual links to any entries that are uncommented in gamedb.py.

-TODO:
-add VMC support

 IMPORTANT
 =========